danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.9/index.md

 1. Suppose we want to view artists who had songs with really good days of streaming vs. not-as-good days.
 In other words, a song that had some great days but also some slow days.
 The logic could possibly feel like the following SQL, but as you can see this particular query could not possibly have any hits:
     ```sql
-    select * from spotify.songs
+    SELECT * FROM spotify.songs
-    where Streams <= 2000 and Streams >=1000000
+    WHERE Streams <= 2000 AND Streams >=1000000
     ```

 2. Let's see how many times a song had more than 1,000,000 streams in a day:
     ```sql
-    select count(*) from spotify.songs
+    SELECT count(*) FROM spotify.songs
-    where Streams >= 1000000
+    WHERE Streams >= 1000000
     ```

     Notice you get 4,440 hits.

 3. Now let's see how many times a song had less than 2,000 streams in a day:
     ```sql
-    select count(*) from spotify.songs
+    SELECT count(*) FROM spotify.songs
-    where Streams <= 2000
+    WHERE Streams <= 2000
     ```

     This happens much more frequently, with 134,666 hits.

 4. To use INTERSECT, you run two queries and the responses they have in common are returned.
 For equality, the responses of both queries must have the same number and data types of columns.
 Run the following query, noticing that the two queries select the same columns:
     ```sql
-    select TrackName,Artist from spotify.songs
+    SELECT TrackName,Artist FROM spotify.songs
-    where Streams <= 2000
+    WHERE Streams <= 2000
-    intersect
+    INTERSECT
-    select TrackName,Artist from spotify.songs
+    SELECT TrackName,Artist FROM spotify.songs
-    where Streams >= 1000000
+    WHERE Streams >= 1000000
     ```

     You get 19,014 hits, which might seem contradictory because we know the second query only has 4,440 hits.
 But notice we selected **TrackName** and **Artist** multiple times in both queries, so for example if *Starboy* by **The Weeknd** appeared 20 times in one search and 100 times in the other, you would get 100 rows in the result.

 5. The result would be more interesting if we added **DISTINCT** to both queries.
 This would tell us how many songs had at least one day with more than 1,000,000 streams **and** at least one day with less than 2,000 streams:
     ```sql
-    select distinct TrackName,Artist from spotify.songs
+    SELECT DISTINCT TrackName,Artist FROM spotify.songs
-    where Streams <= 2000
+    WHERE Streams <= 2000
-    intersect
+    INTERSECT
-    select distinct TrackName,Artist from spotify.songs
+    SELECT DISTINCT TrackName,Artist FROM spotify.songs
-    where Streams >= 1000000
+    WHERE Streams >= 1000000
     ```

     This particular query returns 99 rows.

 6. If you want to sort the results, simply sort the first query.
 For example, the results in this query will be sorted by **TrackName**:
     ```sql
-    select distinct TrackName,Artist from spotify.songs
+    SELECT DISTINCT TrackName,Artist FROM spotify.songs
-    where Streams <= 2000 order by TrackName
+    WHERE Streams <= 2000 ORDER BY TrackName
-    intersect
+    INTERSECT
-    select distinct TrackName,Artist from spotify.songs
+    SELECT DISTINCT TrackName,Artist FROM spotify.songs
-    where Streams >= 1000000
+    WHERE Streams >= 1000000
     ```

     If you think about it, the Christmas songs on the list actually make sense - they probably don't get a lot of streams in April!